Orange Rili Shrimp (Neocaridina davidi)

 Always cycle a shrimp tank for 4-6 weeks before stocking.
 A mature tank with visible biofilm and stable minerals is far safer than a fresh setup that looks clean but has no natural grazing layer.

-The randomly selected deluxe freshwater shrimp diet is omnivorous and based mostly on constant grazing.
+The deluxe freshwater shrimp diet is omnivorous and based mostly on constant grazing.
 In a mature aquarium, they spend all day eating microscopic films, algae, decomposing plant matter, and tiny particles trapped in moss or wood.
-That is why a good randomly selected deluxe freshwater shrimp feeding guide starts with this point: your tank should provide natural food between meals.
+That is why any good feeding guide starts with this point: your tank should provide natural food between meals.

-One of the most common questions is how often should you feed freshwater shrimp or how often to feed freshwater shrimp.
+One of the most common questions is how often should you feed freshwater shrimp, or how often to feed freshwater shrimp in general.
 In a mature planted tank, feed lightly once per day or every other day depending on colony size and how much natural biofilm is available.
 A simple rule is to offer only what they can work through in 2-3 hours.
 If food is still sitting there the next day, reduce the amount.

 Protein-rich foods can be useful once or twice a week, especially for juveniles and breeding females.
-Occasional frozen foods are fine in tiny portions, but avoid confusing ornamental shrimp care with searches like brine shrimp eggs for sale uk, feeder shrimp for sale uk, or frozen mantis shrimp for sale uk, which relate to very different uses and species.
-These Neocaridina are display and breeding shrimp, not feeders.
-They will also eat their shed exoskeleton after randomly selected deluxe freshwater shrimp moulting, which is normal and beneficial.
+Occasional frozen foods are fine in tiny portions.
+These deluxe Neocaridina are display and breeding shrimp, not feeders.
+They will also eat their shed exoskeleton after moulting, which is normal and beneficial because it recycles minerals back into the colony.

 | Time | Food | Amount |